bcarlu/404-NotFound-Challenge/README.md

 ![screenshot](./preview.png)

 En este proyecto se ha desarrollado una pagina estatica con el mensaje de error 404.
-Aqui se puso en practiva el desarrollo de paginas web responsive la cual es adaptativa segun el tamaño del monitor.
+Aqui se puso en practica el desarrollo de paginas web responsive la cual es adaptativa segun el tamaño del monitor.
 Se han utilizado los frameworks React JS y Bootstrap.
 Se incluye:

 - Grid de Bootstrap.
 - Estilos de Bootstrap.
 - Componentes de React.

-In this project i has developed a static web page with the error message 404.
-In it i practice web responsive developping.
-It uses frameworks React JS and Bootstrap.
-It includes:
+In this project we have developed a static page with the error message 404.
+Here was implemented the development of responsive web pages which is adaptive to the size of the monitor.
+We have used the frameworks React JS and Bootstrap.
+It is included:

 - Bootstrap grid system.
 - Bootstrap styles.